rwieruch/blog_robinwieruch_content/README.md

 ## Guidelines for Guest Bloggers

-* option A: provide the blog post on GoogleDrive with a shareable link
-* option B: provide the blog post here on GitHub by adding a file for the article next to the other files

 ### Meta Information

 You can leave out all the meta information (frontmatter) that I use for my blog posts.
 I can add these later myself.